henrysky/milkyway_plot/README.rst

 Basic Usage
 ---------------------

-This python package consists of 2 classes - `MWPlot` and `MWSkyMap`. `MWPlot` is used to plot things on a face-on/edge-on milkyway with galactic/galactocentric coordinates. `MWSkyMap` is used to plot skymap with milkyway background with RA/DEC.
+This python package consists of two classes - `MWPlot` and `MWSkyMap`. `MWPlot` is used to plot things on a face-on/edge-on milkyway with galactic/galactocentric coordinates. `MWSkyMap` is used to plot skymap with milkyway background with RA/DEC.

 For `MWPlot`: